Bicontinuity in active phase separation: Materials and Methods

 The experimental data were analyzed using established methods \cite{zhao2024asymmetric}.
 Confocal microscopy images were first classified into the dextran-rich phase and PEO-rich phase with the machine-learning software Ilastik based on intensity thresholding \cite{berg2019ilastik}.
 The interface was extracted between the two phases to calculate the width of the structure (Fig.~\ref{fig:width}).
 The interface was then transformed into a triangular mesh form using the software MeshLab \cite{cignoni2008meshlab}.
 The curvature was then calculated using published codes in MATLAB\cite{gut_matlab,rusinkiewicz2004estimating}.
 3D visualization of both simulation and experiment data was done with software Imaris (Fig.~\ref{setup},\ref{fig:bicontinuous},\ref{fig:width})\cite{Imaris}.

 \paragraph*{Funding:} This work was primarily supported by the US Department of Energy, Office of Basic Energy Sciences under award number DE-SC0019733.
 Development and optimization of the two-phase system of active liquid–liquid phase separation was supported by NSF-ISS-2224350.
 OS and MT acknowledge support of NSF-MRSEC DMR 2308708.
+PG was funded, in part, by the Tarbutton Interdisciplinary Postdoctoral Fellowship at Emory College of Arts and Sciences.
 We also acknowledge the use of the biosynthesis facility supported by NSF-MRSEC-2011846 and NRI-MCDB Microscopy Facility supported by the NIH Shared Instrumentation Grant 1S10OD019969-01A1.
 Use was made of computational facilities purchased with funds from the NSF(CNS-1725797) and administered by the Center for Scientific Computing (CSC).
-The CSC is supported by the California NanoSystems Institute and the Materials Research Science and Engineering Center (NSF DMR 2308708).
+The CSC is supported by the California NanoSystems Institute and the Materials Research Science and Engineering Center (NSF-DMR 2308708).

 \paragraph*{Author contributions:} P.G., L.Z., Z.D., and M.C.M designed research; P.G., and L.Z. performed research; P.G., L.Z., and M.T. analyzed data; P.G., L.Z., M.T., O.A.S, Z.D., and M.C.M. wrote the paper.